scrapy/parsel/docs/usage.rst

-To extract all text of one or more element and all their child elements, formatted as plain text taking into account HTML tags (e.g. ``<br/>`` is translated as a line break), set ``text=True`` in your call to :meth:`~Selector.get` or :meth:`~Selector.getall` instead of including ``::text`` (CSS) or ``/text()`` (XPath) in your query::
+To extract all text of one or more element and all their child elements, formatted as plain text taking into account HTML tags (e.g. ``<br/>`` is translated as a line break), set ``text=True`` in your call to :meth:`~parsel.selector.Selector.get` or :meth:`~parsel.selector.Selector.getall` instead of including ``::text`` (CSS) or ``/text()`` (XPath) in your query::

     >>> selector.css('#images').get(text=True)
     'Name: My image 1\nName: My image 2\nName: My image 3\nName: My image 4\nName: My image 5'

 See :meth:`Selector.get` for additional parameters that you can use to change how the extracted plain text is formatted.

 As you can see, ``.xpath()`` and ``.css()`` methods return a